Last Updated on July 8, 2019

-What is the difference between the Structured Listening & Therapeutic Support CDs?
+What is the difference between the Structured Listening & Therapeutic Support albums?

-What is the difference between Therapeutic Listening & Samonas CDs?
+What is the difference between Therapeutic Listening & Samonas albums?

-Could you give me brief summaries of what benefits are seen for the therapeutic support CDs specifically?
+Could you give me brief summaries of what benefits are seen for the therapeutic support albums specifically?

 Chakra Chants – rhythmic patterns, very grounding.
-This CD works well for individuals with poor awareness of their body & how it is connected to the outside world.
+This album works well for individuals with poor awareness of their body & how it is connected to the outside world.